-Logistics units maintain the capability of the troops.
-In order to protect their own activities, logistics units are capable of infantry combat measures.
+The job of logistics is to make sure that the troops are equipped for combat.
+In order to protect their own activities, logistics units are capable of fighting as infantry.

-In order to maintain capability, logistics replenishes and maintains materiel, transports, provides combatants with medical care in the field and maintains the capability of soldiers by means of support services.
-Resupplying includes among other things the storage of munitions and fuel and lubricants and their distribution to the troops.
+In order to maintain the capability, logistics replenishes and maintains materiel, transports, provides combatants with medical care in the field and maintains the capability of soldiers by means of support services.
+Resupplying includes among other things the storage of munitions and petrol, oil & lubricants (POL) and their distribution to the units.
 Maintenance includes e.g. maintenance and repairing of weapons and vehicles.
 Transportation moves materiel and troops to the right place at the right time.
 The task of the medical corps is to provide care and treatment for the injured, ill and wounded as well as to evacuate them to a treatment facility.
 Logistics services also include providing rations and water for the troops.

-The training equipment of logistics includes the newest heavy trucks, trailers and load-handling equipment, road tractors and container trailers, all-terrain vehicles (quad bikes), different kinds of containers, maintenance vehicles and modern repair equipment.
+The training equipment of logistics includes heavy trucks, trailers and load-handling equipment, road tractors and container trailers, all-terrain vehicles (quad bikes), different kinds of containers, maintenance vehicles and modern repair equipment.
 The medical corps has modern field medicine stations and ambulances.
 Logistics' command and control equipment has been updated to meet demands relating to the administration of the order-delivery chain and as well as the demands of the modern-day battlefield.

-You can specialise in logistics also elsewhere than in the logistics troops.
+You can specialise in logistics also elsewhere than in the logistics units.
 Logistics tasks are included in the tasks of wartime personnel in all branches and services.
-Logistics training for rank and file and NCOs is given in all brigade-level units.
-Logistics training for reserve officers is provided at the Reserve Officer School in Hamina.
+Logistics training for rank and file and NCOs is given in all brigade-level units and reserve officers are trained in the Reserve Officer School in Hamina.

 It is definitely a good idea to apply for a placement in logistics already at the call-up, if you are interested in a technical and versatile training environment, if you have a professional degree in a logistics-related subject or if you are studying in the field of technology (metal, machinery or electronics), transportation or logistics, or if you intend to apply to study in this field after your military service.
 If you have a degree in health care or medicine, military medical training offers an excellent opportunity to gain experience in emergency field medicine.

 At the end of military service, you receive a service certificate stating your tasks, which will be of use to you in the future.